appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-dynamodb.md

 ### PutItem

-This operation creates a new item, or replaces an old item with a new one.
+This operation creates a new item or replaces an old item with a new one.
 If an item with the same primary key already exists in the table, the new item completely replaces the existing item.
 For example, the following creates or replaces an item in a table `users` where the partition key is `team_id = "team_1"` and the sort key is `employee_id = "emp_1"`:

 ```json
 {